-Students will be selected on the basis of results of the written admission test, GPA of SSC/equivalent examination without 4th subject and GPA of HSC/equivalent examination without 4th subject.
-Accumulated result will be evaluated according to the weight age of written admission test result -75%, GPA of SSC/equivalent examination without 4th subject-10% and GPA of HSC/equivalent examination without 4th subject.-15%.
+Students will be selected on the basis of results of the written admission test-75%, GPA of SSC/equivalent examination without 4th subject-10% and GPA of HSC/equivalent examination without 4th subject-15%.
 Individual choice for selection of departments will be given preference as far as possible.
 Incase of tie in the result of admission test, difference will be judged on the basis of marks obtained in Mathematics, Physics, Chemistry and English respectively in admission test.